AppStack Environment categories and data

 |Steps||A collection of actions in a transaction created in WPM.
 For example, the actions required to navigate to a specific URL make up one step.
 See How WPM works.|

-A computer capable of accepting requests from the client and giving responses accordingly.
-The server makes services, as access to data files, programs, and peripheral devices, available to workstations on a network.
+A system that can accept requests from a client and return responses accordingly.
+A server makes services, data files, programs, and peripheral devices available to workstations on a network.

 |Hosts||A server running a hypervisor for virtualization that can host multiple VMs.|

 |Virtual Clusters||A group of VMs installed at distributed servers from one or more physical clusters.
 VMs in a virtual cluster are logically connected by a virtual network across several physical networks.
 Each virtual cluster is formed with physical machines or a VM hosted by multiple physical clusters.
 See Monitor your virtual infrastructure in SAM.|

 |Virtual Data Centers||A centralized virtual repository to store, manage, and disseminate data related to a particular body of knowledge or pertaining to a particular business.|

 |Virtual Centers||A server that acts as a centralized management application to manage VMs and ESXi.|

 |Datastores||A set of data object sets modeled using classes defined in a database schema.
 A datastore may also contain simpler types such as flat files.
 Some datastores represent data in only one schema, while others use several schemas for this task.|

 |Volumes||A volume, or logical drive, is a single accessible storage area with a single file system, typically residing on a single partition of a hard disk.|